Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

-30 Fun Summer Ideas For Homeschooling
+30 Fun Summer Ideas For Kids At Home

-Who doesn’t like popsicles on a hot summer day?
+What kid doesn’t like popsicles on a hot summer day?

 Grab your favorite smoothie or fruit juice and ice pop molds and make your own homemade popsicles this summer.